Kholat (video game)

-The game came out on the Steam Store on June 9, 2015.
-It was released on the Nintendo Switch on May 14, 2020.
-It was also released in Japan on September 17, 2020, via Phoenixx.
+The game was released for Windows on 9 June 2015.
+It was released on the Nintendo Switch on 14 May 2020.
+It was also released in Japan on 17 September 2020, via Phoenixx.

 Plot

 The game opens with a narrator (voiced by Sean Bean) explaining the details of the Dyatlov Pass Incident right before the player arrives in Ivdel by train, retracing the Dyatlov party's footsteps in this manner.
 Beginning their hike, the weather begins to worsen, and they spot glowing orange footprints in the snow.
 After exiting a tunnel the player falls through a hole in the ground but then instantly finds themselves on the mountainside near a bivouac site, where they go to sleep.
 Waking up, the player finds a glowing crater containing a meteorite, levitating pillar-like boulders with glowing inscriptions, a bright orange light in the sky, and several glowing, humanoid figures.
 Following their trails, the narrator comes across many notes from an investigator with the Russian Research Unit for Natural Phenomena (RRUNP) named Vitalij G., a mysterious man named Anton, and other individuals as well as news articles and classified government documents.

 The player explores a wide range of notable locations scattered across a vast valley, such as an abandoned church, a cosmodrome, several campsites, an altar lined with totem-pole-like torches.
 They also begin collecting a series of coordinates which lead them to more clues while being pursued by hostile, shadow-like creatures, who must be avoided at all costs.